 I live within fifteen minutes walk from Nuremberg Old Town.
 It’s incredible how being so close to beauty, so immersed in history makes it feel almost ordinary.
 Why yes, I had my lunch at the restaurant that’s been serving bratwurst for over five centuries!
 Haven’t you?
 But of course I buy my books at the oldest bookstore in Germany — it’s right on the way to my dentist.
 I have to remind myself that this is not normal.
 This is not how most people live or how I, for that matter, lived for most of my life, until I moved here.

 The old and the new are intertwined in the Nuremberg Old Town.
 I guess that is the case for most historic old towns in Europe.
-An ice cream shop right by the 300-year-old Church of Our Lady.
+An ice cream shop right by the 650-year-old Church of Our Lady.
 A shopping mall opposite the grandiose gothic St. Lawrence Church.
-And sometimes the old and the — somewhat — new are one and the same: a traditional German restaurant located in what used to be a hospital a few centuries ago.
+And sometimes the old and the (somewhat) new are one and the same: a traditional German restaurant located in what used to be a hospital a few centuries ago.

-That is the charm of Nuremberg Old Town, as I see it: to sip exceptional coffee from a third-wave coffee shop while marveling at half-timbered houses, to buy bread and mortadella from a fifty-year-old deli before getting the rest of the groceries at the supermarket, to take a picture of Albrecht Durer’s house, then jump into a tram and head home, to my blessed-with-running-water-and-electricity apartment.
+That is the charm of Nuremberg Old Town, as I see it: to sip exceptional coffee from a third-wave coffee shop while marveling at half-timbered houses, to buy bread and mortadella from a century-old deli before getting the rest of the groceries at the supermarket, to take a picture of Albrecht Dürer’s house, then jump into a tram and head home, to my blessed-with-running-water-and-electricity apartment.